-With SEGA’s Takashi Iizuka having confessed that it was a struggle for Sonic Team to determine how their famed hedgehog would face a 3D future.
+SEGA’s Takashi Iizuka had confessed that it was a struggle for Sonic Team to determine how their famed hedgehog would face a 3D future.
 That saw some troubled missteps, most notably in the Xbox 360 exclusive Sonic the Hedgehog, but what we’re now able to enjoy is years of refinement and toying with gameplay concepts finally coming to a fruitful conclusion.

 Sonic Colours and Sonic Generations saw SEGA’s chilli dog-chomping hero finding himself striving once again toward brilliance, and Sonic Lost World successively slings the hedgehog further in the same direction.

 With a script filled with a quota of cheesy lines that once peppered Sonic’s classic 90s cartoon series, the narrative remains as joyously frivolous as ever with Dr. Eggman once again troubling the world by kidnapping animals to build his robotic Badnik army.
 With Sonic and Tails in pursuit, he makes a lucky shot that sees the duo forced to make a landing on the nearby Lost Hex, on which they eventually reveal that Eggman has taken control of a group of Zeti known as the Deadly Six.
 It’s hardly Sonic Lost World’s greatest success but regularly paced cutscenes, each brimming with humour, help to connect an experience that otherwise sees players flit from level to level.